inityun/CN-VScode-Docs/md/扩展/范例-language-server.md

 To test the language server do the following:

-* Go to the VS Code instance containing the server code (see above) and press `kb(workbench.action.tasks.build)` to start the build task.
+* Go to the VS Code instance containing the server code (see above) and press `ctrl+shift+b` to start the build task.
 The task compiles the server code and installs (e.g. copies) it into the extension folder.
 * Now go back to the VS Code instance with the extension (client) and press `F5` to launch an additional `Extension Development Host` instance of VS Code that executes the extension code.
 * Create a test.txt file in the root folder and paste the following content: